github/docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

 ## {% data variables.product.prodname_cli %}

-{% data variables.product.prodname_cli %} will automatically store your Git credentials for you when you choose `HTTPS` as your preferred protocol for Git operations and answer "yes" to the prompt asking if you would like to authenticate to Git with your {% data variables.product.product_name %} credentials.
+{% data variables.product.prodname_cli %} works cooperatively with Git on your command line.
+It helps you log in to {% data variables.product.product_name %}, and automatically stores your Git credentials for you.
+Choose `HTTPS` as your preferred protocol for Git operations and answer "yes" to the prompt asking if you would like to authenticate to Git with your {% data variables.product.product_name %} credentials.

 1. [Install](https://github.com/cli/cli#installation) {% data variables.product.prodname_cli %} on macOS, Windows, or Linux.
 1. In the command line, enter `gh auth login`, then follow the prompts.